mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

          #.
 Add the new Node to :file:`setup.py`

 .. note::
    This example deviates from what is done in the `official examples <https://github.com/ros2/examples/tree/humble/rclpy/services/minimal_client/examples_rclpy_minimal_client>`_.
    The official examples are not particularly :code:`async` because they explicitly wait for the response after the call and/or call the service only once.
-   The implementation proposed herein is "truly" :code:`async` and follows a similar logic to the :code:`Publishers` (with a :code:`Timer`), however it is another *one-size-fits-most* solution, that might not be suitable for other cases.
+   The implementation proposed herein is "truly" :code:`async`, follows a similar logic to the :code:`Publishers` (with a :code:`Timer`), uses the regular :code:`rclpy.spin()`, and does not play with :code:`Executors`.
+   However it is another *one-size-fits-most* solution, that might not be suitable for some cases.

 :download:`what_is_the_point_service_client_node.py <../../ros2_tutorial_workspace/src/python_package_that_uses_the_services/python_package_that_uses_the_services/what_is_the_point_service_client_node.py>`